grimmer0125/embedded-pydicom-react-viewer/README.md

-# Embedded Python DICOM visualization ReactApp
+# Embedded Pydicom React Viewer

 This experimental project demonstrates
 1. How to use Python in browser, working with ReactApp.